 No adverse health effects from swimming in the waters of the Waiapu catchment.
 Water quality in the streams and rivers of the catchment is thought to have declined over the last century.
 Though evidence suggests a level of acceptance of the condition of the rivers and their water quality by some local people.
 (Harmsworth et al., 2002, p55).
 Unknown.
 Unknown.
 LO3A: May contribute to improved water quality.
 ECFP: May contribute to improved water quality.
 Communication "You used to be able to talk to your neighbours and now you can't hear them."
 (Maro, pers. comm.
 2011).
 All Ngāti Porou are aware of the issues facing the Waiapu and its ahi ka and are engaged in its restoration.
-Harmsworth et al. (2002) refer to conneed to for further education on environments generally in the catchment. (p132) ommunity acceptance of the /ironmental and cultural Harmsworth et al., 2002, Presumed some increase in awareness.
+Harmsworth et al. (2002) refer to community acceptance of the Presumed some increase in awareness.
 LO3A: Awareness of 3A contributes to the wider awareness of erosion and associated problems.
 ECFP: Awareness of ECFP contributes to the wider awareness of erosion and associated problems.
 Whanau in Tikitiki can speak across the river to the whanau at Te Horo without yelling.
 Unknown.
 Unknown.
 N/A Infrastructure "Roads?
 What roads?
 Tracks more like it."
 (Kaa, pers. comm.
 2011).
 Ngāti Porou communities are no longer isolated due to land slips and/or road closures.
 There have been numerous events that have damaged both bridges and roads to make them impassable.
-Storm and Flood event records for the Waiapu catchment are given in Based on anecdotal comments during this research, it is the view of some Ngāti Porou that the 'clogging' of the river with sediment causes hang ups Presumed no improvement.
+Storm and Flood event records for the Waiapu catchment are given in Based on anecdotal comments during this research, it is the view of some Ngāti Porou that the clogging of the river with sediment causes hang ups Presumed no improvement.
 LO3A: N/A ECFP: may lead to road construction and better

-Harmsworth et al. (2002). with trees falling in the river with the potential to cause major damage to infrastructure like bridges and roads in the district. maintenance due to harvesting requirements.
-High use can also deteriorate roading infrastructure.
+Harmsworth et al. (2002). with trees falling in the maintenance due

+river with the potential to to harvesting

+cause major damage to requirements.

+infrastructure like bridges High use can also

+and roads in the district. deteriorate

+roading

+infrastructure.